 Throwing the SUV into reverse, he backed down the long driveway and out into the street.
 It took him ten minutes to get across town to the school Marcus and Tabitha attended.
 When he pulled up in the drop-off zone, Marcus’s door swung open, and he hopped out before Devon had a chance to throw the vehicle into park.

-“Hey, you need to wait,” the words trailed off when Marcus slammed the door and ran off without a backwards glance.
+“Hey, you need to wait,” the words trailed off when Marcus slammed the door and ran off without a backward glance.
 It was a good thing they were the last vehicle there.
 Regardless of it being a drop-off zone full of children, people just didn’t pay attention when they were in a rush.

 “See ya later, Dad.
 Love you.”
 Marcus shouted when he was halfway to the building.

 Already, his oldest boy was pulling away from him.
-He never expected it to happen when his kid was seven—soon to be eight.
+He never expected it to happen when his kid was seven, soon to be eight.
 Still, maybe he should have.
 If he were to fall into the same patterns of a tiger in the next couple of years, he should be testing his boundaries.
 That was the next couple of years though.
 Not now.
 Not this early.
 Devon wasn’t ready for it.

 He swallowed down any thoughts of panic before they could grab hold.
 Devon would take what he could get.
 The chances of Marcus being a shifter were unknown.
 A human mother and shifter father.
 There weren’t many statistics on children like Marcus, or his other two children.
 Out of sight, out of mind is what most purebred Guild members went with.
 The curriculum every shifter was taught.